-How To Toast Nuts in the Oven
+How To Toast Almonds and Other Nuts

 Roasting nuts is a step that some cooks skip, which is unfortunate because this simple effort can really bump a dish (or a cookie!) from good to amazing.
 Roasting nuts deepens their flavor, making them even more nutty and complex.
 It also gives them a crisper texture, which is one of the reasons we add nuts to our food.